MystenLabs/minting-server/README.md

 The endpoint tests in the request handler require that the `queue` service is already up and running, so if you need to try it out, make sure to run first from the repo's root dir `docker compose up -d queue` and then `cd request_handler && bun test`.

+### Load testing
+Install k6 with `brew install k6`
+Install ioredis with `bun install ioredis`.

+export the redis password as an env variable
+`export REDIS_PASSWORD=<your_password>`

+Run with cd load_testing/ && k6 run mint.js.

+Every time, a new summary.html file will be generated.